 Anxiety and the Creative Process

-My Master at the Royal College of Art, is an investigation into the relationship between anxiety and the creative process.
+My work for my Master at the Royal College of Art is an investigation into the relationship between anxiety and the creative process.

 What physical form could I give to anxiety?
 How do we wear anxiety; how does it reveal itself on the body?
 Could I induce this feeling through objects and jewellery?